smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Mount Tsuru
 The first area's guards will always start in the same place unless you play almost the entire intro cutscene.

-It's possible to take out the samurai guarding Takuma only using Aiko, but you can't progress the mission until you bring Mugen all the way to Takuma.
+It's possible to take out the samurai guarding Takuma only using Aiko, but you can't progress the mission until you bring Mugen to Takuma.

 ## Lord Yabu's Estate